Looking for support for your finance function? Book a time with an expert.

 ✓ Liquidity Position: Adequate but Inventory-Dependent

-• Current ratio of 1.5 shows basic liquidity health
+• The current ratio of 1.5 shows basic liquidity health

-• Quick ratio of 0.9 reveals heavy reliance on inventory conversion
+• The quick ratio of 0.9 shows it’s relying too much on inventory conversion

 ✓ Profitability: Solid Performance with Room for Improvement